PauloOrtizF/predictive-brain-lab.github.io/update_wiki.md

 **That is it!
 You've done it!
 You see how easy it was?**

-#### How do I know if my information if worth incorporating to the wiki?
+#### How do I know if my information is worth incorporating to the wiki?

 Easy!
 If you are in doubt, you can always drop a message in the **MatterMost** channel dedicated to the wiki and ask other lab members if they would like to see this information in the wiki.